 In the world of first-person shooter games, Counter-Strike has established itself as a cornerstone of the entire eSports community.
 Whether you talk about graphics or any other aspect, this game always meets user expectations.
 Recently, they released the next iteration, Counter-Strike 2, where developers made plenty of improvements over the previous game variant.

-Demystifying Counter-Strike 2 Rankings and Ratings: Your Guide to Competitive Success
+Demystifying Counter-Strike 2 Rankings and Ratings

-We have provided a brief overview of how the Counter-Strike series originated, but you should know that Counter-Strike 2 is the latest iteration, released on September 27, 2023.
-Similar to the previous version, this new iteration includes all the features we are familiar with from CS: GO.
-However, as we are playing the successor, numerous changes have occurred, such as the new Source 2 Engine (for better graphics), improved UI, and new weapons, vehicles, and modes.
+We’ve provided a brief overview of how the Counter-Strike series originated, but you should know that Counter-Strike 2 is the latest iteration, released on September 27, 2023.
+Similar to the previous version, this new iteration includes all the features we’re familiar with from CS:GO.
+However, as we’re playing the successor, numerous changes have occurred, such as the new Source 2 Engine (for better graphics), improved UI, and new weapons, vehicles, and modes.
 These changes are significant and may only appeal to some players.

 Counter-Strike 2 has two ranking systems: competitive rank and CS rating.
-If you switched from CS: GO, you are probably familiar with competitive rating.
+If you switched from CS:GO, you’re probably familiar with competitive rating.
 However, for new players, please note that competitive rank is a ranking system that assigns a specific skill group to players based on their performance.
 On the other hand, the CS Rating assigns ranks to players based on factors such as their win-loss record, individual performance, and more.
-Let us look at each ranking system closer.
+Let’s look at each ranking system closer.

-Competitive ranking
+Competitive Ranking

-This ranking system is similar to the system that prevails in CS: GO.
+This ranking system is similar to the system that prevails in CS:GO.
 You start at Silver I and rank up to Global Elite by winning matches.
-However, there is an additional aspect to this ranking system: map-based ranking.
-This means you have a different rank in Inferno than Dust II.
+However, there’s an additional aspect to this ranking system: map-based ranking.
+This means you have a different rank in Inferno than in Dust II.
 Furthermore, this ranking is based on your performance in all competitive modes.
 The ranking progression is as follows:

-• Tier I: Silver 1 >> Silver 2 >> Silver 3 >> Silver 4 >> Silver Elite >> Silver Elite Master
+- Tier I: Silver 1 >> Silver 2 >> Silver 3 >> Silver 4 >> Silver Elite >> Silver Elite Master

-• Tier II: Gold Nova 1 >> Gold Nova 2 >> Gold Nova 3 >> Gold Nova Master
+- Tier II: Gold Nova 1 >> Gold Nova 2 >> Gold Nova 3 >> Gold Nova Master

-• Tier III: Master Guardian 1 >> Master Guardian 2 >> Master Guardian 3 >> Master Guardian Elite
+- Tier III: Master Guardian 1 >> Master Guardian 2 >> Master Guardian 3 >> Master Guardian Elite

-• Tier IV: Distinguished Master Guardian >> Legendary Eagle
+- Tier IV: Distinguished Master Guardian >> Legendary Eagle

 CS Rating

-As we mentioned, CS Rating is a much more transparent ranking system that makes the game more competitive.
+As I mentioned, the CS Rating is a much more transparent ranking system that makes the game more competitive.
 In this system, players receive a numerical value for their performance, ranging from 0 to 35,000, divided into different tiers.
 CS Rating is a more accurate ranking system because it considers various factors, such as the win-loss ratio and opponents’ skill level.
 Being a transparent ranking system, it fosters much competition as players need to play in Premier Mode to earn CS ratings.
 Here are the rankings based on the tiers:

-• Iron: 0-5,000
+- Iron: 0-5,000

-• Bronze: 5,000-10,000
+- Bronze: 5,000-10,000

-• Silver: 10,000-15,000
+- Silver: 10,000-15,000

-• Gold: 15,000-20,000
+- Gold: 15,000-20,000

-• Platinum: 20,000-25,000
+- Platinum: 20,000-25,000

-• Diamonds: 25,000-30,000
+- Diamonds: 25,000-30,000

-• Master: 30,000-35,000
+- Master: 30,000-35,000

 Moreover, you must win matches and earn rewards specific to each tier to level up your progress and ranking.
 The game offers two rewards: XP rank rewards and leaderboard rewards.
 XP rank rewards are given to players for every level they achieve in XP, while leaderboard rewards are given only at the end of each season.
-Although both ranking systems have the basic principle of levelling up by winning matches, we recommend focusing on the CS rating.
+Although both ranking systems have the basic principle of levelling up by winning matches, I recommend focusing on the CS rating.

 Frequently Asked Questions